0x1eef/ryo.rb/README.md

 Ryo implements prototype-based inheritance, in Ruby.

-Ryo can be helpful for establishing relationships between objects, for acting as a _recursive_ OpenStruct replacement, for building configuration objects, and for a number of other scenarios where prototype-based inheritance can prove useful.
+Ryo's implementation of prototype-based inheritance offers a flexible approach for establishing object relationships, building configuration objects and it can be used as a recursive OpenStruct alternative.
 JavaScript's implementation of prototype-based inheritance served as a reference point for Ryo's implementation.

 ## Examples